mmitch/stack-calc/README.md

 When later a token is encountered that is the name of a previously defined function, the following happens:

- - as many arguments as defined are taken of the current stack
+ - as many arguments as defined are taken off the current stack
  - a temporary stack is created
  - the arguments are added to the temporary stack
  - the function's code body is added to the temporary stack